ethersphere/bee-docs/docs/bee/working-with-bee/backups.md

 Don't forget - it's not a backup until you're sure the backup files work!
 Make sure to test restoring from backup files to prevent loss of assets due to data loss or corruption.
 :::

-### Ubuntu / Debian / Raspbian / CentOS Package Managers
+### Ubuntu / Debian / Raspbian / CentOS package managers

 For Linux installations from package managers _yum_ or _apt_, the data directory is located at: